curtispuetz/pypp-docs/docs/advanced/making_pypp_easier.md

 ## Rules

-- Only reassign a variable which is an owner and has no references
+- Only reassign a variable which is an owner and has no live references
 - For a function/method parameter that is pass-by-value, only pass temporaries or use `mov()`
 - For a class data member that is pass-by-value, only pass temporaries or use `mov()` (similar to above)
 - After doing `mov(v)`, do not use `v`